rob450-soccer/RCSSServerMJ/doc/source/user/simulation_server.rst

 The simulation server exposes a network interface to all monitors on TCP port 60001 by default.

-This interface allows external processes to be periodically notified of the simulation's state for purposes of visualisation, logging, etc.
+This interface allows external processes to be periodically notified of the simulation's state for purposes of visualization, logging, etc.
 In addition, the connected monitors may send various commands to the simulation server, acting as an external game referee.

 TODO: describe communication sequence